raspberrypilearning/code-a-carol/en/step_1.md

 ## Introduction

-Code the carol _Twelve days of Christmas_ using Sonic Pi.
+Code the carol _Twelve Days of Christmas_ using Sonic Pi.

 ### What you will make